gruntwork-io/docs/_docs-sources/foundations/accounts/enable-control-tower.md

 1. [Turn off the default VPC created for new accounts](https://docs.aws.amazon.com/controltower/latest/userguide/configure-without-vpc.html#create-without-vpc).
 Gruntwork VPCs will be created for each account using terraform.

+## Next Steps

+Control Tower is now configured!
+Next you should consider:

+- [Configuring IAM Identity Center](/) for Access Control.
+TODO write doc
+- [Configuring any controls or SCPs](/) your organization requires.
+TODO write doc